-Six types of cancer caused by the human papillomavirus (HPV).
-The virus has many different strains, only some of which are high-risk, or have the potential to cause cancer.
+Six types of cancer in men and women are caused by the human papillomavirus (HPV).
+The virus has over 100 different types (strains), some of which are high-risk because they have the potential to cause cancer.
 The high-risk strains of HPV can lead to

 head and neck,

 vulvar cancers.
 There are 42,700 HPV-related cancers in the U.S. each year.

 HPV-related cancers have increased by 225 percent in the past 20 years,

 with a rapid rise in head and neck cancers in men.
 In fact, there are now more men with oropharyngeal cancer than women with cervical cancer.
 Fortunately, these

 cancers can be prevented with vaccination, screening, and early detection.

 New HPV-Related Cancers Each Year in the U.S.